Frequently Asked Questions for Businesses Impacted by the Flatiron District Steam Explosion

 Has the NYC Department of Health & Mental Hygiene (DOHMH) issued any guidance for restaurants in the impacted area?

 Yes.
-You can find DOHMH's most current advice (excerpted below) here or by calling 311.
+You can get DOHMH's most current advice (excerpted below) by calling 311.

 RE-OCCUPYING YOUR HOME OR BUSINESS